Neroware/GengoDB/Readme.md

 As of now, we work towards implementing all required functionality for the [Berlin SPARQL Benchmark (BSBM)](http://wbsg.informatik.uni-mannheim.de/bizer/berlinsparqlbenchmark/) to finally get proper numbers out!
 - Making the BSBM queries runnable.
 - Indexing of bound variables in triple patterns to avoid expensive joins.
-- `Variant` dialect expressing variant typing for RDF term bindings (currently variables can only be bound to graph node refs)
+- `Variant` dialect expressing variant typing for RDF term bindings and type inference (currently variables can only be bound to graph node refs).

 ## Future work
 The following future work is currently considered/planned: